jackw/heywesty-trafficlight-panel/src/README.md

 1. **Show Value:** Choose whether to display the numerical values with each light.
 True by default.
 1. **Show Legend:** Choose whether to display the numerical values with each light.
 True by default.
 1. **Show Trend:** Add an extra layer of insight with a trend color.
 True by default.
-1. **Traffic Light Style:** Choose from one of: default, rounded, or side lights.
+2. **Traffic Light Style:** Choose from one of: default, rounded, side lights, or dynamic.
-1. **Sort Lights:** Organize your traffic lights in the order that makes sense to you:
+3. **Sort Lights:** Organize your traffic lights in the order that makes sense to you:
    - None: Keep data series order.
    - Ascending: Line them up from lowest to highest values.
    - Descending: Line them up from highest to lowest values.
-1. **Orientation:** Set the lights horizontally or stick to the default vertical layout.
+4. **Orientation:** Set the lights horizontally or stick to the default vertical layout.

 ## Troubleshooting / Help